Keck I and Keck II, with possible trades for SUBARU time.

 [Please note the maximum number of Partnership ToO interrupts

 available to Caltech is seven (7) per semester.]

-Please note that P200 Large Project proposals may not be
+IMPORTANT: However, please note that P200 Large Project proposals may no longer

-combined with Keck proposals, but must instead be separate, distinct proposal
+be combined with Keck proposals, but must instead be separate, distinct proposal submissions.

 Please see the updated

 There are several telescope infrastructure and instrument-specific status notes for semester

 webpage for authoritative status information.

 SUBARU exchange: The SUBARU-KECK exchange will continue as previous semesters with flexibility as

 to the number of nights available for exchange.
 The final number will be determined based on the demand